randallm/hfnews-scripts/README.md

 hfnews-scripts
 ==============

 Standalone internal scripts used on [HFNews](http://hfnews.org), a news aggregator and search engine built in Django.

 NewsScraper
 -----------

 Scrapes RSS feeds and runs them through Readability to get news articles.
+Requires bs4, readability-lxml, lxml, requests, and feedparser.

 Call `fetch_articles(rss.xml)` to print to stdout.